-The Perseus cable did not have a significant impact on the overall sound of the Legend EVO.
-Just like the Genesis cable, the deep bass is still very deep and the bass structure is excellent.
+The Perseus cable had no significant impact on the overall sound of the Legend EVO.
+Just like the Genesis cable, the sub-bass is still very deep and the bass structure is excellent.
 The mids are still slightly forward and the highs are a little relaxed.
 The Perseus is a great alternative to the Genesis cable.

-The standard cable of the EVO is the PWAudio Genesis cable , a pure copper cable.
-As mentioned earlier, the Legend EVO has not made any significant changes to any of the sound frequencies, so the Legend EVO retains its original sound signature.
-The fact that not much is changing should be viewed from two different angles: first, it may not force you to upgrade the Genesis cable, and second, it shows that the Perseus has excellent sound quality to compete with the Genesis that is a tailor-made cable for the Legend EVO.
+The EVO's stock cable is the PWAudio Genesis cable , a pure copper cable.
+As previously mentioned, there are no significant changes at all sound frequencies with the Legend EVO, allowing the Legend EVO to retain its original sound signature.
+The fact that not much changes should be viewed from two different angles: first, it might not compel you to upgrade the Genesis cable, and second, it shows that the Perseus has excellent sound quality to rival the Genesis which is a custom cable for the Legend EVO.

-There are no significant changes to the subbass and bass.
+There are no significant changes to the sub-bass and bass.
 The sub-bass is still very deep and part of the overall sound.
-The bass structure is of a very high quality.
+The bass structure is of very high quality.

-The mids are still directed forward and carry the high degree of details about instruments and voices.
+The mids are still forward facing and carry the high level of detail to instruments and voices.

-The heights haven't changed much and still seem relaxed.
-I didn't notice any sibilants.
+The highs haven't changed much and still seem relaxed.
+I didn't notice any sibilance.

 Soundstage: There is no significant change in the soundstage.
-In this respect, the soundstage is still wide and high as with the Genesis.
+In that regard, the soundstage is still wide and tall like the Genesis.

 Kinera Nanna 2.0 Pro